haiwen/seafile/README.markdown

 License
 =======

-Seafile and its desktop and mobile clients are published under the GPLv3.
+Seafile server and its desktop clients are published under GPLv2.

+Mobile clients are published under the GPLv3.

 The Seafile server's web end, i.e. Seahub, is published under the Apache License.